wojtek555/angular2-logger/README.md

 Done.

 ## TODOs
-- <del>Add a `Level.OFF` that turns off the logger</del>.
+- [x] Add a `Level.OFF` that turns off the logger.
-- <del>Support different loaders and modes</del>.
+- [x] Support different loaders and modes.
-- <del>Add a basic demo.</del>
+- [x] Add a basic demo.
-- <del>Minify bundle.</del>
+- [x] Minify bundle.
-- Ability to add logging time to the messages.
+- [ ] Ability to add logging time to the messages.
-- Lazy Logging.
+- [ ] Lazy Logging.
-- Appenders.
+- [ ] Appenders.
-- Support named loggers.
+- [ ] Support named loggers.
-- Message Layout Feature.
+- [ ] Message Layout Feature.
-- No coding required Dashboard UI to handle loggers.
+- [ ] No coding required Dashboard UI to handle loggers.

+## Breaking changes on 0.4.0
+The codebase was updated to handle the breaking changes on Angular2's Release Candidate 5.
+**Make sure you don't upgrade to this version if you haven't upgraded Angular2 to at least `2.0.0-rc.5`**

+- Quickstart guide now follows the pattern in Angular 2's Quickstart to add the references to other libs in `systemjs.config.js`.
+However if you still want to do it the old way by adding the system bundle, you can still do so, except now its called `bundles/angular2-logger.sys.min.js`.

 ## Breaking changes on 0.3.0
 The codebase was updated to handle the breaking changes on Angular2's Release Candidate.